 P.O. was born in New York State, he began working on guns in his youth.
 That interest turned into a way to make a living in 1936 when he sold the family farm and bought out an old gunsmith in Roseburg, Oregon.
 From that time until 1989 he made his living in the gun industry.

-In these pages we will share pictures and documents that have come to light since the book, "P.O.
+On this site we will share pictures and documents that have come to light since the book, "P.O.
 Ackley, America's Gunsmith" went to press.
 Also we will publish some documents that simply would not fit in any book.

 From the Foreword of the Book